kkim88/hangman/out/production/hangman/instructions.md

-<h1>Welcome to Hangman!</h1>
+<h1>Welcome to Hangman DELUXE!</h1>

-Hangman is a simple game where players must guess a hidden word by entering in letters.
+Hangman is a simple game word guessing game where the player must guess a hidden word by entering in letters.
 For each incorrect guess, a portion of a man being hanged is drawn.
+Here you will find instructions and a FAQ.

 <h2>About the Game</h2>